-Table 13-4 shows the rounded total ranges of the Li variograms for the differing domains.
+Table 14-4 shows the rounded total ranges of the Li variograms for the differing domains.
 As shown, the modelled ranges are greatly in excess of the drill spacing.
+The variograms for K showed similar ranges and sills to Li.